Hyedryn/elikopy/docs/other_utils.rst

 Anonymise NifTi
 ^^^^^^^^^^^^^^^

-Anonymise all nifti present in rootdir by removing the PatientName and PatientBirthDate (only month and day) in the json and renaming the nifti file name to the PatientID.
+Anonymize all NIFTIs present in rootdir by removing the PatientName and PatientBirthDate (only month and day) in the json and renaming the NIFTI files name to the PatientID.

 * **rootdir** - Folder containing all the nifti to anonimyse.
 * **anonymize_json** - If true, edit the json to remove the PatientName and replace the PatientBirthDate by the year of birth.